izuzanak/yapgen/doc/intro.md

 #### Brackets in regular expressions

-Round brackets `()` increases priority of regular subexpression similarly as in brackets in arithmetic expressions.
+Round brackets `()` increases priority of regular subexpression similarly as brackets in arithmetic expressions.
 Brackets also combines complicated regular subexpression to one component, to which above mentioned operators can be applied.